-The second-year work in chemistry, which is taken by all students in the Course in Science, consists on the laboratory side of gravimetric, advanced qualitative, and electrometric analysis; but the class work is largely devoted to the discussion of the principles relating to mass-action, the ionic theory, oxidation, and the periodic law.
+The second-year work in chemistry, which is taken by all students in the Course in Science, consists on the laboratory side of gravimetric and volumetric, advanced qualitative, and electrometric analysis; but the class work is largely devoted to the discussion of the principles relating to mass-action, the ionic theory, oxidation, and the periodic law.
 In the second and third terms, and also in the subjects of physical and organic chemistry taken in the later years, the abler students, after a few weeks of introductory work, undertake minor researches in place of the regular work.

 The chemical subjects of the junior and senior year consist of courses in physical, advanced inorganic, organic, and applied chemistry.
 The junior and senior courses in physical chemistry, here known as "Chemical Principles," are not descriptive courses of the usual type; but from beginning to end are presented as a series of problems to be solved by the student.
 Also in the subjects of organic and applied chemistry problems are a feature.
 The supervision of the research work of graduate students is distributed among the whole staff of the Division of Chemistry.
 Each staff member takes charge of only three to five students who desire to work in his special field, so that each student receives a large amount of attention.
 Thus in physical chemistry the lines of research now being actively pursued by graduate students in cooperation with the staff are: equilibria and freeenergies at high temperatures; reduction-potentials in solution, especially of the rarer elements; the rates of homogeneous gas reactions; the photochemistry of reactions; band spectra in their chemical relations; crystal and molecular structure determined by X-rays and correlated with the newer quantum theories.
+In organic chemistry the researches in progress deal with problems of isomerism, oxidation, and hydration of unsaturated compounds.